Cayetano Coll y Cuchí: Union Party of Puerto Rico

 Coll y Cuchí was among those in the party who favored the independence of Puerto Rico.
 Hostilities between the members who wanted independence and those who favored Statehood for Puerto Rico was evident.
 Party member Juan Bernardo Huyke, had previously served as President of the Camara of Delegates.
 In 1917, The Camara of Delegates was renamed "The House of Representatives of Puerto Rico".
 Huyke, who was among the party members who favored Statehood for Puerto Rico, was nominated for a position in the first House of Representatives of Puerto Rico.
 He left the party before the elections were held because of political differences and was substituted by Coll y Cuchí.
-In the elections held pn July 6, 1917, Coll y Cuchí and José de Diego were both elected to the House of Representatives of Puerto Rico and Coll y Cuchí was named the first president of said legislative body.
+In the elections held on July 6, 1917, Coll y Cuchí and José de Diego were both elected to the House of Representatives of Puerto Rico and Coll y Cuchí was named the first president of said legislative body.

 By 1919, Coll y Cuchi's brother, José felt that the Union Party wasn't doing enough for the cause of Puerto Rico and together with some followers departed from the party and formed the Nationalist Association of Puerto Rico in San Juan.
 During that time there were two other organizations that were pro-independence, they were the Nationalist Youth and the Independence Association of Puerto Rico.
 A fusion of the three political organizations in September 17, 1922, would give birth to the Puerto Rican Nationalist Party.
 In which Cayetano's brother José Coll y Cuchí was elected president and José S. Alegría (father of Ricardo Alegría) vice-president.
 In 1924 Dr. Pedro Albizu Campos joined the party and was named vice-president.